ArcQ/scaleToWindow/README.md

 // in case you need ssr, it's good to wrap your window objects in some method const getWindow = () => window;
 const getDocument = () => document;
-scaleToWindow(eleDict, getWindow, getDocument, backgroundColor);
+scaleToWindow(eleDict, getWindow, getDocument, backgroundColor)(canvas);
 ```

 `scaleToWindow` accepts 4 arguments:

 `eleDict`: this is an object of shape `{ containerSel: '.app', childSelArr: ['.childOne', '.childTwo']}`

 scaleToWindow will find the element that matches the selector matched in containerSel, and apply the resize and center based on window size.
-All selectors in `childSelArr`
+The way it will apply this will be based on the aspect ratio of the canvas that is passed in.
+All selectors in `childSelArr` are optional, but will be scaled to the size of the container.

 `getWindow`: this is a function that returns the global window object

 `getDocument`: this is a function that returns the global document object

 `backgroundColor`: (optional) this is the color code of the background color of the surrounding element of everything outside of your view

+`canvas`: this is the canvas.
+You will need to set the initial height and width that reflects a pixel density that matches the device that you are optimizing for. scaleToWindow will use the canvas's dimensions to determine the aspect ratio of the container.

 The `scaleToWindow` function also returns the `scale` value that the
 element is scaled to.
 You can find it like this: